Bullying in schools

 - Read about dealing with cyberbullying on Webwise.ie (see ‘Cyberbullying’ above)

-- Visit the Tackling Bullying website for a range of additional support services and resources offering advice on dealing with bullying.
+- Visit the Tackling Bullying website for a range of additional support services and resources offering advice on dealing with bullying and cyberbullying

 If your child has experienced serious instances of bullying, where the behaviour is regarded as possibly abusive, you should report it to Tusla or An Garda Síochána.